 New Zealand and Chile.
 Plan for changeable weather conditions.
 Cold temperatures and rain can be expected even during the spring and summer months.
-Lightweight rain gear, as well as a warm sweater or jacket, are recommended.
+Lightweight rain gear and a warm sweater or jacket are recommended.

 Bed linens.
 The USAP supplies sheets, pillows, pillowcases, and blankets.